|

 * Along those lines, our January was unusually cold for this area.
 I've had both space heaters on more than expected.
 The electric bill was still only $100, so I'm feeling pretty comfortable with the current system.

 * I got a weird offer in the mail today.
 I have been invited to join the "Handyman Club of America".
-A direct quote from the letter:
+A direct quote from the letter: Why you?

 Well, it's no secret among your friends and family that you are an outstanding handyman.

-I'm pretty sure my friends and family would find it a HUGE secret if it turned out I were a handyman.
+I'm pretty sure my friends and family would find it a HUGE secret if it turned out I were a handy man.
 HAAAAAAAAHAHAHAHAHAaaahhaha!
 Reminds me of spam I used to for Viagra and home equity loans when I had neither a penis nor a house...

 * I am taking the picture plunge.
 I found a great deal of a webhost (details later) and got an OK domain (not great, not crap).
 I'm working on getting a site thrown together as we speak.
 Well, obviously not this very instant, but you know what I mean.
 When I get it moderately presentable, I'll post a link here to get some feedback from everyone (if you don't mind!).
 This way, I'll have a place I can point prospects and realtors, not to mention a slightly more professional email address than tina.p.beana